 It’s why the Truth in Advertising Act of 2014 was passed to force Internet, radio, television and print ads to be truthful, not misleading, and, when appropriate, backed by scientific evidence.

-What does the future of marketing look like?
+What should marketing look like?

 - “Earn my attention, don’t steal it.”